 After that, change into the /opt/orientdb/bin directory and run the commands below to install

 cd /opt/orientdb/bin sudo ./server.sh

-You should be prompted to create a root password. create one and continue.
+It would be best if you were prompted to create a root password.
+Create one and continue.

 Create OrientDB Service

 After the steps above, run the commands below to create a service for OrientDB.

 Then run the commands below: